Camp Lejeune Lawsuit

 Is there a Camp Lejeune class action lawsuit?

 No, there is no Camp Lejeune class action lawsuit right now.
-However, almost 1,500 individual lawsuits have been filed.
+However, over 1,700 individual lawsuits have been filed.

 Plaintiffs in these lawsuits allege that the drinking water at Camp Lejeune was contaminated with volatile organic compounds (VOCs) and that these toxic chemicals, including vinyl chloride, benzene, trichloroethylene (TCE), and perchloroethylene (PCE), made them sick.